tangowithcode/tango_with_django_2/manuscript/chapter9-user-authentication.md

 I>
 I> However, it's a good idea to get a feeling for the underlying mechanics before using such applications.
 This will ensure that you have some sense of what is going on under the hood. *No pain, no gain.* It will also reinforce your understanding of working with forms, how to extend upon the `User` model, and how to upload media files.

-To provide user registration functionality, we will now work through the following steps:
+To provide user registration functionality, we will now work through the following four steps:

-- create a `UserForm` and `UserProfileForm`;
+- creating a `UserForm` and `UserProfileForm`;
-- add a view to handle the creation of a new user;
+- adding a view to handle the creation of a new user;
-- create a template that displays the `UserForm` and `UserProfileForm`; and
+- creating a template that displays the `UserForm` and `UserProfileForm`; and
-- map a URL to the view created.
+- mapping a URL to the view created.

 As a final step to integrate our new registration functionality, we will also:

 - link the index page to the register page.

 ### Creating the `UserForm` and `UserProfileForm` {#sec-user-forms}
-In `rango/forms.py`, we now need to create two classes inheriting from `forms.ModelForm`.
+In `rango/forms.py`, we need to create two classes inheriting from `forms.ModelForm`.
 We'll be creating one for the base `User` class, as well as one for the new `UserProfile` model that we just created.
 The two `ModelForm`-inheriting classes allow us to display a HTML form displaying the necessary form fields for a particular model, taking away a significant amount of work for us.

-In `rango/forms.py`, let's first create our two classes which inherit from `forms.ModelForm`.
+In `rango/forms.py`, let's create our two classes which inherit from `forms.ModelForm`.
 Add the following code to the module.

 {lang="python",linenos=off}
 	class UserForm(forms.ModelForm):